 |Advanced Lean Leader Salaries||Glassdoor|

 FAQs: The Lean Methods Group’s Lean Leader Course and Development Program

 Is the Lean Leader program right for me?

 Lean Leader training is appropriate for anyone in any industry who wants to build their problem solving skills and leadership capabilities.
 If you are interested in applying the concepts and tools of Lean and in leading kaizen events, our Lean Leader program provides an unparalleled experience in training, mentoring and real-world project experience.

 What prerequisites do I need to enroll in the Lean Leader course?

-Completion of the following eLearning modules, which are part of the Lean for Team Members course, are required before taking Lean Leader:
+Completion of the following eLearning modules are required before taking Lean Leader:

 - Introduction to Lean